 How often have you begun the holiday season with the most exalted expectations, only to stumble into the New Year burned out and disappointed?
 The secret to making your holidays as enjoyable and stress-free as possible is to take the mindfulness you practice on your yoga mat or meditation cushion and actually apply it in your life from moment to moment.
 And what better time than those frenzied, emotional weeks at the end of the year?
 Here are some suggestions:

 The holidays are fraught with promises that life and other people can’t possibly fulfill.
 Maybe you desperately want to take your family on vacation, but discover you can’t afford it.
 Or you’re looking forward to a big family gathering, but your folks get sick and have to cancel at the last minute.
-Instead of attaching to the way you think things should be (and causing yourself unnecessary stress), you can choose to stay present and grounded, roll with the changes --and heed the other tips in this list.
-Tread softly with the relatives.
+Instead of attaching to the way you think things should be (and causing yourself unnecessary stress), you can choose to stay present and grounded, roll with the changes –and heed the other tips in this list.

 Researchers agree that the key to a happy life is to appreciate what you have.
 Dwell on the positive, and your mood quickly lifts.
 Spend five minutes each night during the holiday season reflecting on the good things that happened to you that day, even if they seem inconsequential.
 The sky at sunset, the loving look in a baby’s eyes, a gift from a friend, a tasty meal, a funny incident at work.
 Human minds tend to skew toward the negative to alert us to predators and other threats, so you need to make a special effort to correct the bias.

 Above all, remember to be mindful, no matter how busy you get.
 In the end you’re responsible for your own happiness and peace of mind.
 No one else can provide it for you, even at the holidays!